(866) 615-9507

 Taxes on long-term disability benefits can be complex, particularly if you need to repay benefits.
 Generally, whether your LTD benefits are taxable depends on how your premiums were paid:

 • Individually-Paid Premiums: If you paid the premiums with after-tax dollars, your benefits are generally not taxable.
-However, the repayment may still impact your tax filings, so it’s essential to keep thorough records.
+However, the repayment may still impact your tax filings, so keeping thorough records is essential.

 How to Avoid Repayment and Minimize Tax Implications